humdrum-tools/vhv-documentation/interface/toolbar/index.md

 	<span class="keypress">alt-y</span>
 </td>
 <td>
+	<span class="summary-icon">Toggle text-editor visibility.</span>

-	This button toggles text-editor visibility on the left side of the VHV window.
-By default the text editor is visible when you open VHV in a web browser.
+	By default the text editor is initially visible.

 	To start with it hidden, add the URL parameter <code class="mine">k=y</code>.

-You can also suppress display of the splash music by adding the letter <code class="mine">e</code> to the <code
-	class="mine">k</code>, parameter.
-Here is a link to <a target="_blank"
+	Here is a link to <a target="_blank" href="https://verovio.humdrum.org?file=beethoven/sonatas/sonata14-1.krn&k=ey">
-	href="https://verovio.humdrum.org?file=beethoven/sonatas/sonata14-1.krn&k=ey">
-	Beethoven's Moonlight sonata, movement 1</a> that demonstrates this feature.
-Also note that when the text editor is hidden, toolbar icons related to the text editor are also hidden.
+	Beethoven's Moonlight sonata, movement 1</a> that demonstrates this feature (also adding "e" to suppress the splash music).

+	Also note that when the text editor is hidden, toolbar icons related to the text editor will also be hidden.

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">